sajmoni/alchemy/template/folder/README.md

 ### Git branching

-There are two branches configured with corresponding Github actions workflows (TODO)
+There are two branches configured with corresponding Github actions workflows

 A push to `master` triggers the following pipeline: